DIY: How to Hem a Dress

-Turn the dress inside out to see the hem better.
+Turn the dress inside out to see the hem more clearly.
 Fold the bottom edge of the fabric up a quarter of an inch and press it with a warm iron.
-Then fold any remaining excess fabric under this first crease and iron it again.
+Fold any remaining excess fabric under this first crease and iron it again.
 If the hem doesn't lie flat, pin it down with fabric pins.

-Hand sew or use a sewing machine to sew horizontally along the hem, picking up only a small amount of fabric on the front of the dress so the thread doesn't show.
+Choose a thread that is the same color as the dress.
+Sew by hand or use a sewing machine to stitch horizontally along the hem, picking up only a small amount of fabric on the front of the dress, making sure the thread doesn't show.
 Pull tight enough to hold the stitch together but not so tight that the material bunches up.

 If the hem looks neat, your job is done.
 If it's uneven, use a seam ripper to take it out and try again.